jehartzog/slider-puzzle/README.md

 To run, ensure npm is installed and run `npm install -g create-react-app`.

-To run the local dev server, in the this project directory run `npm run`.
+To run the local dev server, in the this project directory run `npm install` and then `npm run`.

 To rebuild for production, run `npm build`.